brunokimura-dev/LCAWS/README.md

 # LCAWS

-\- Description: this repository stores datasets and complementary material of a research project whose results are described in a paper currently submitted to the MPDPI Sensors Journal, section Physical Sensors, Environmental Sensors and Their Applications. https://www.mdpi.com/journal/sensors/special_issues/environmental_sensors
+This repository stores complementary material and datasets of a research project whose results are described in a paper currently submitted to the MDPI Sensors Journal, section Physical Sensors, Environmental Sensors and Their Applications. https://www.mdpi.com/journal/sensors/special_issues/environmental_sensors

 =============

-\- Status: under revision.
+\- Paper Status: under revision.

 \- Paper title: Prototyping Low-Cost Automatic Weather Stations for Natural Disaster Monitoring